coderedcorp/coderedcms/docs/contributing/index.rst

 version in its requirements.txt to prevent breakage.

 .. note::

    When testing existing projects with coderedcms installed from a development branch, be sure to use a disposable database, as it is likely that the migrations will not be the same migrations that get released.

 Branching Strategy
 ------------------

 Primary development takes place in individual branches for each feature or bug.
-Changes are then made as a pull request against the ``dev`` branch.
+Changes are then made as a pull request against the ``main`` branch.

-The ``dev`` branch is the primary working branch, representing the development version of coderedcms.
+The ``main`` branch is the primary working branch, representing the development version of coderedcms.

 Releases are maintained in ``release/X.Y`` branches, where X is the Major version and Y is the Minor version.
-Maintenance patches are applied in ``dev`` (if applicable) and then merged or cherry-picked into the respective release branch.
+Maintenance patches are applied in ``main`` (if applicable) and then merged or cherry-picked into the respective release branch.